Saudi Maritime & Logistics Congress Day 1 - AT (Arabian Time, GMT+03:00)

 - Frederic Gomer - Managing Partner, B2G Consulting

-- Mohanad Alhamide AlMutiri - Director of Port and Maritime Services, ELM
+- Mohanad Alhamide AlMutiri - General Manager of Ports and Maritime Services, ELM

 - Dr. Ahmed Aljizani - Founding Partner, Advisory Channels